mlinke-ai/kev_in/docs/manuals/administrators.md

 fill in the register form.

 ## List Users
-To list all accounts click on the `list all users` button.
+To list all existing accounts click on the `list all users` button.

 ## Solve an exercise
 To solve exercises click on the exercise list, chose an exercise and click on it.
 The symbol in the exercise list provides you the exercise type.
 Now you can solve the chosen exercise.
 The solving time will be measured.
 If you click on `SUBMIT` our system wil automatically evaluate your solution.
 If you're done click `BACK To OVERVIEW`.
-Your solution attempts can be seen at the solution list.
+Your solution attempts are displayed at the solution list.

 ## Show Solutions